Log in to evaluate your 2019 APHA Annual Meeting sessions for CE credit

 How to obtain CME, CNE, VET, CHES®, MCHES,® CPH credits

 While APHA is not an accredited provider of continuing education credits for the following professions, we provide this information to assist those who are interested in pursuing credits directly from their professional accrediting bodies:

 In selected states, the APHA Annual Meeting activity can be used toward Category 2 CE credits.
 It is the responsibility of the individual to contact his/her state chapter to see if it applies.
 Contact www.naswdc.org or your state chapter.
 Note: APHA is not responsible for providing continuing education credit and/or information for any discipline other than medicine, nursing, health education and public health.
 You do NOT need to pay the access fee for Social Work.
 Questions?
 Contact Mighty Fine.

-- To address the gap between public health practitioners’ knowledge and performance as it relates to developing and implementing policies that demonstrate a collaborative approach to improving the health of all people.
+- To address the gap between public health practitioners’ knowledge and performance as it relates to developing and implementing policies that demonstrate a collaborative approach to improving the health of all people and advancing health equity.

-- To define the roles of the public health community in working together to promote health, equity, and sustainability as public health policies are developed and implemented.
+- To define the roles of the public health community in working together to promote health equity as public health policies and programs are developed and implemented.

-- To increase knowledge of the public health community to incorporate health, equity, and sustainability into specific policies, programs, and processes, and to embed health, equity, and sustainability considerations into government decision-making processes.
+- To increase knowledge of the public health community to incorporate health equity, and sustainability principles into specific policies, programs, and processes, and to embed health equity, and sustainability considerations into government decision-making processes.

-- To identify best practices in developing and implementing health in all policies.
+- To identify best practices in developing and implementing strategies that address the social determinants of health.